Knotx/knotx-fragments/action/library/README.md

 ```

 ##### Request body
-Please note that unlike for path, placeholders in body will not be URL-encoded.
+Please note that unlike for path, placeholders in body will not be URL-encoded by default
 To enable body interpolation, set `interpolateBody` flag under `endpointOptions` to `true`.
+More options below.

 The sample usage:
 ```